 (In thousands except Fisca Percent

-percentages) 2017 2016 Change
+percentages) 2018 2017 Change

-Other operating Expenses \$ 29,544 \$ 28,397 4.0%
+Other operating Expenses Percentage of \$ 30,599 \$ 29,544 3.6%

-Percentage of total revenues 8.5% 9.0%
+total revenues 8.1% 8.5%

 Other operating expenses include facilities-related costs, technical materials, computer-related expenses and depreciation and amortization of property, equipment and leasehold improvements.
-The increase in other operating expenses was primarily due to an increase in occupancy expense of \$416,000, an increase in computer expense of \$270,000, an increase in technical materials of \$183,000, and several individually insignificant increases, which were associated with the increase in technical full-time equivalent employees and investments in our corporate infrastructure.
+The increase in other operating expenses was primarily due to an increase in occupancy expense of \$871,000 due to our increase in technical full-time equivalent employees.
 We expect other operating expense to grow as we selectively add new talent and make investments in our corporate infrastructure.